Close

 Robin Hood’s Bay Robin Hood’s Bay

 Just to the south of Whitby, Saltwick Bay is famous for the shipwreck of the Admiral Von Tromp which rests in the shadow of Black Nab, the brooding rocky outcrop which guards the bay.
 Round off the weekend with a spot of fossil-hunting, beach-combing and rock-pooling in Robin Hood’s Bay.
-The Coastguard’s Station museum reveals many of the secrets behind this part of the coast, and you can even join a ghost walk should you want to learn more about the bay’s rich smuggling history.
+The volunteer-run Robin Hood’s Bay Museum in Lower Bay gives a fascinating insight into life in the bay and the secrets behind this part of the coast.
 The tightly-packed cottages tumble down to the sea and it’s worth exploring some of the the tiny cobbled lanes to understand what life was like when this was a busy fishing village.
-Climb the steep hill out of the village (but not before enjoying a pint in The Bay Hotel overlooking the beach) to Old St Stephen’s church, built in 1822 and crammed with local history, where you’ll find memorials to shipwreck victims and a model of SS Pretoria.
+Climb the steep hill out of the village to Old St Stephen’s church, built in 1822 and crammed with local history, where you’ll find memorials to shipwreck victims and a model of SS Pretoria.

 Where to Eat

-Tuck into breakfast at Sandside, the café-in-a-cabin, a firm favourite for families, surfers and dog-walkers before a day on the beach.
-Just off the beach, sit outside and soak up the sun at Fish Cottage Sandsend, a seafood restaurant and takeaway serving locally-caught seafood (everything from tacos to regular fish and chips) and you can even order a takeaway to enjoy on the sand.
-If you prefer wining and dining, try the award-winning restaurant at Estbek House (there’s an impressive wine list here too).
-Nothing says a trip to the seaside like fish and chips, and Whitby’s Magpie Café is one of the finest (and most famous) fish restaurants in the area (but prepare for a queue).
-Browse the brasserie menu at The Moon & Sixpence which overlooks the harbour.
-The new harbour-side Pescado Lounge and Bar is where to head for everything from tapas to Thai curry, and in Robin Hood’s Bay, Brambles Brasserie is a great brunch and grill place in the heart of the Bay.
+In Sandsend, head to Sandside, the café-in-a-cabin, a firm favourite for families, surfers and dog-walkers enjoying a day on the beach.
+Just off Sandsend beach, soak up the sun at Fish Cottage, a seafood restaurant and takeaway serving locally-caught seafood (everything from tacos to regular fish and chips) or pick up a takeaway to enjoy on the sand.
+If you prefer wining and dining, try the award-winning two-AA Rosette restaurant at Estbek House (there’s an impressive wine list here too), or the laid back Brasserie at Saltmoore serving delicious locally-sourced dishes (there’s also a new pizzeria at Saltmoore’s Beach House, serving seriously good-quality pizzas on slow-fermented sourdough bases).
+Nothing really says a trip to the seaside like fish and chips, and Whitby’s Magpie Café is one of the most famous in the area (but prepare for a queue).
+Time for dinner?
+Trenchers is an acclaimed destination for fabulous fish and chips, or check out the brasserie (and cocktail) menu at The Moon & Sixpence which overlooks the harbour.
+The new harbour-side Pescado Lounge and Bar is where to head for everything from tapas to Thai curry.
+Robin Hood’s Bay has several places to try, from the elegant neighbourhood Brambles Bistro to pizza at the Smugglers Ale House.
+Pick up a sandwich and coffee at The Galley on Quarterdeck on your way to the beach, or as you climb up out of the bay, pop into the Fish Box at the top of the hill for great fish and chips.

 Where to Stay

+In Sandsend, Saltmoore’s 19th century estate has been completely reimagined.
+Redefining luxury, it’s a wellness-led sanctuary with a great spa, elegant brasserie, a new pizzeria and a choice of rooms and suites.
 In Whitby, the award-winning Riviera Guesthouse has 15 comfortable ensuite bedrooms.
-With one of the best views in Whitby and once a favourite of Lewis Carroll, La Rosa Hotel’s rooms have been inspired by the town’s rich heritage.
-If you like seafood, check into one of The Marine’s four stylish rooms, but if self-catering is more your style, we love Bird’s Eye View which welcomes up to 10 guests and has views of the sea and both of Whitby’s piers, and Raven House in Robin Hood’s Bay which has plenty of space for al fresco dining.
+With one of the best views in Whitby – and once a favourite of Lewis Carroll – La Rosa Hotel’s rooms have been inspired by the town’s rich heritage.
+If you like seafood, check into one of The Marine’s four stylish rooms, but if self-catering is more your style, we love Bird’s Eye View which welcomes up to 10 guests and has views of the sea and both of Whitby’s piers, and the recently opened Poppy Cottage on the old cobbled Church Street at the bottom of the 199 steps.
+The Hotel Victoria overlooking Robin Hood’s Bay has great coastal views and a large garden for al fresco dining, and there are plenty of self-catering cottages in the bay, including Arthur’s Cottage.
+Originally a whaler’s cottage, more recently it was home to an artist, Arthur, who is fondly remembered by local folk.
+Beautifully renovated, is full of character and promises a wonderful garden with views out to sea.

 This website uses cookies to ensure you get the best experience on our website.